gouthamgo/AI-projects/Mood-buddy/README.md

 ## ❤️ Acknowledgements
 - Inspired by the R U OK? campaign (ruok.org.au) for mental health awareness.
-- Built using open-source tools from Streamlit, OpenAI, and Hugging Face—thanks to these amazing communities!
+- Built using open-source tools from Streamlit, OpenAI, and Hugging Face—thanks to these amazing communities